kubernetes/kubernetes/staging/src/k8s.io/metrics/README.md

 This API allows consumers to access resource metrics (CPU and memory) for pods and nodes.

-The API is implemented by [Heapster](https://github.com/kubernetes/heapster) and [metrics-server](https://github.com/kubernetes-incubator/metrics-server).
+The API is implemented by [metrics-server](https://github.com/kubernetes-incubator/metrics-server).

 Import Path: `k8s.io/metrics/pkg/apis/metrics`.